U.S. EPA proposes rule to phase down HFCs by 85% over 15 years

+EnergyU.S.
+EPA proposes rule to phase down HFCs by 85% over 15 years

-WASHINGTON (Reuters) -The Environmental Protection Agency on Monday proposed a rule to slash the use of a potent greenhouse gas commonly used in refrigerators and air conditioners by 85% over the next 15 years.
+The Environmental Protection Agency on Monday proposed a rule to slashthe use of a potent greenhouse gas commonly used in refrigerators and air conditioners by 85% over the next 15 years.

 The proposal arises from a law passed by Congress in December 2020 that was tucked into an omnibus spending bill which directed the EPA to issue regulations phasing down HFC production and set up an import schedule over the next 15 years.